The-Duat/Nile/README.md

 ## Section 1.
 Overview
 Made by [https://sudev.neocities.org](https://sudev.neocities.org)

-mizOS is a fork of Artix Linux, with the Runit init system.
+mizOS is based on Artix Linux, with the Runit init system.

-The core of mizOS is the **miz** script.
-Without the **miz** script, mizOS is just Artix Linux.
+The core of mizOS is the **miz** script and the i3 config file.
+Without these, mizOS is just Artix Linux.

 The **miz** script manages the following:
 - Runit services